Luxury emporium FARADAYS opened online today, with its brick and mortar residence at 8 Faraday Street, Parnell, set to open in November.

 From Bordelle and Giuseppe Zanotti, to Hermetica and Givenchy, FARADAYS has also debuted the ‘By Faradays’ collection, heroing premium silk bedding crafted in the Jiangnan province in China—known as the birthplace of silk.

-Excitingly, FARADAYS is the exclusive New Zealand stockist of prints by Dina Broadhurst, a Sydney artist known for her dramatic and covetable displays of desire and allure.
+Excitingly, FARADAYS is the newest New Zealand stockist of prints by Dina Broadhurst, a Sydney artist known for her dramatic and covetable displays of desire and allure.
 To celebrate the launch, Broadhurst has created a series of imagery where she wears her favourite FARADAYS pieces.

 Founder of FARADAYS, Constance Von Dadelszen, has a wealth of experience in the luxury sector.
 Von Dadelszen founded specialist vintage jewellery store Love and Object and is co-owner of luxury clothing brand Dadelszen.